Frequently Asked Questions

 Security & Compliance

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant, ensuring high standards of data protection and security.
-Learn more.
+Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified, and GDPR compliant, ensuring high standards for security and data protection.
+(Source)

 Use Cases & Benefits